 Wacom has made some savvy overtures to animators with its tablets, including full compatibility with lots of useful animation software.
 This can mean a lot of time-saving quality-of-life improvements, like the ability to move characters' body parts rather than having to withdraw them.
 It makes up for one of the things the Cintiq 16 is lacking – built-in shortcut ExpressKeys, which can also be remedied with the purchase of a Wacom Express Key Remote (can generally be picked up for $99).

 Discover more about this tablet in our Wacom Cintiq 16 review.

-We know not everyone has a huge budget for their next tablet, so we'd really rate the Huion HS610 for anyone who's trying to control their spending.
-If you're deliberating between this and the Wacom, check out our Wacom vs Huion comparison guide where we run through the pros and cons of tablets from each of these major manufacturers.
+Huion and Wacom both produce a range of tablets, including premium and affordable models.
+To find out more, check out our Wacom vs Huion comparison guide where we run through the pros and cons of tablets from each of these major manufacturers.

 - Read more: The best Huion drawing tablets in 2022

 iPads have radically shaken up the drawing tablet market, as Apple has made huge improvements to both its styluses and the sensitivity of its tablet displays.
 This means that the likes of Wacom have serious competition on their hands, as the Apple iPad Pro 12.9 (M1) is not only one of the finest tablets ever made, but also one of the most potent tools for animators.